-PSO1: efficient Develop information management using latest systems development tools catering to the globally changing requirements in multi-disciplinary domains.

-PSO2: Manage real time IT projects with consideration of human, financial, ethical environmental and factors understanding of policy and implications.
+- ➤ Develop efficient information management systems using latest development tools catering to the globally changing requirements in multi-disciplinary domains - Manage real time IT projects with consideration of human, financial, ethical and environmental factors and an understanding of policy implications.

 1. AIM OF THE LIFT: